mankle26/Pitfalls-of-time-series-forecasting/README.md

 <img src="18_vs_16_inp_200rows_complete.png" width="800">

-Now how do we gat any insights regarding the question, whether the data knows the future beforehand or not?
+Now how do we get any insights regarding the question, whether the data knows the future beforehand or not?
 In his code, he "reserves" the last two rows for testing.
 The following illustration is the same file, limited